maximilian-ho/how-we-teach-ourselves/doing_nothing.md

 # Doing nothing
-Instead of consuming entertainment, we do nothing.
+Instead of consuming entertainment to relax, we simply do nothing.